Jews, Christians and Muslims in Europe: Modern Challenges

 Bridging the Great Divide: the Jewish-Muslim Encounter

 An effective course, in my opinion, is one where students are not only taught, but also inspired to continue learning.
-Studying online can often be difficult and isolating, however, the organised, structured and student friendly approach at the Woolf Institute ensures that students' questions are answered and interests piqued.
-I can only thoroughly recommend the courses.
+It has to be said that studying online can often be difficult and lonely; however, the coordinated, structured and student friendly approach at the Woolf Institute ensures that students' questions are answered and interests piqued.
+I thoroughly recommend the courses.